-Be aware of which industries are holding steady or growing during the pandemic, and which ones are struggling.
-Researching your prospective employer is even more critical—be aware of changes affecting the company due to the pandemic.
+Be aware of which industries are holding steady and which ones are struggling.
+Researching your prospective employer is even more critical—be aware of changes affecting the company.
 Set up Google Alerts to get informed about news affecting your ideal employers.

 4. Nurture Your Network

 Networking is even more important for a job search during times of high unemployment.
 Stay in touch through social media, phone calls, Zoom or FaceTime, email, text, and LinkedIn messages.